Ultra Q Ep. 28: Open Up!

 Directed by Akio Jissoji.
 Written by Mamoru Sasaki.
 Airdate Dec.
 18, 1966.

 I’ve mentioned this episode numerous times, and for good reason: “My Home Is Earth” is the Ultraman episode that’s accumulated the most praise and had the biggest influence on future shows.
-It earns its place among the Olympians of Ultra.
+It deserves its place among the Olympians of Ultra.
 This is a superlative work of tragic science fiction in the guise of a giant monster story.
 It channels the classic British film The Quatermass Xperiment, shows director Akio Jissoji putting his signature style to great dramatic use, and gives the best character his defining episode.

 Continue reading “Ultraman Ep.
 23: My Home Is Earth”